mgoellnitz/JFileSync3/README.md

 Nearly all functions of JFileSync3 can be controlled via the Graphical User Interface (GUI).
 However, JFileSync3 provides full access to all features (apart from plug-ins) via the command line interface.
-Call 'java -jar jfs.jar -help' to get an overview of all possible command line options.
+Call 'bin/JFileSync -help' to get an overview of all possible command line options.